On the iterated estimation of dynamic discrete choice games: Results for -MD estimation

 \section{Results for $K$-MD estimation}

 In this section, we introduce a new class of $K$-stage PI estimators, referred to as the $K$-MD estimator.
 We demonstrate that this has several advantages over the $K$-PML estimator.
-In particular, we show that an optimal $K$-MD estimator is easy to compute, it dominates the $K$-PML estimator in asymptotic efficiency, and its asymptotic variance does not change with $K$.
+In particular, we show that an optimal $K$-MD estimator dominates the $K$-PML estimator in terms of efficiency, and its asymptotic variance does not change with $K$.
+In addition, we show that an optimal $K$-MD estimator can be achieved with $K=1$.